Inside Out (Five Finger Death Punch song)

 "Inside Out" is a song by American heavy metal band Five Finger Death Punch, released as the lead single from their eighth studio album, F8.
-The song has a radio edited version and an official video for it as well.
+The song has a radio edited version (which features an extended intro and less intense vocals) and an official video for it as well.
 In February 2020, the song topped the Billboard Mainstream Rock Songs chart.